agneja00/Web-portfolio/README.md

 - HTML5: Semantic markup for structure and content.
 - SASS/SCSS: CSS preprocessor for maintainable styling.
 - JavaScript: For interactive elements and dynamic content.
+- BEM Methodology: Ensure that each part of the code has a clear, consistent and descriptive name.
 - Responsive Design: Works on all device sizes.
 - CSS Animations: For engaging user experience.